Providing Network Situational Awareness through Visualization

 The military talks a lot about situational awareness and how it’s a critical element in planning and executing missions.

-There are also certain principles, which have been defined by Endsley and other researchers.
-But, if you take the concept and apply it to network situational awareness, what does that look like?
+If you take the concept and apply it to network situational awareness, what does that look like?

 Central to the visualization should be a view of the network based on the mental model of a network engineer.
 There are many different ways to represent this, but one critical representation is the topology.
-It’s a natural extension of how the network engineers think, understand and troubleshoot their system.
+It’s a natural extension of how network engineers think, understand and troubleshoot their system.

 The ability to interact with the topology provides feedback, which completes the cycle of sense, reinforcing the engineers’ mental model of what’s truly happening in the network.